neagix/linux/README.md

 * if you wish to boot directly into Linux kernel, put your kernel in `/bootmii/zImage`

 This customized mini is available at: https://github.com/neagix/mini

+### GameCube

+Currently not tested on GameCube.

+## Default credentials

+The SD image and rootfs have `root:root` credentials; `ttyUSB0` is enabled as serial console and login terminal, but only the PL2303 driver is included in the kernel.

 ## History